Roman Baths (Bath)

 The Roman Baths are well-preserved thermae in the city of Bath, Somerset, England.
 A temple was constructed on the site between 60 and 70 AD in the first few decades of Roman Britain.
 Its presence led to the development of the small Roman urban settlement known as Aquae Sulis around the site.
-The Roman baths—designed for public bathing—were used until the end of Roman rule in Britain in the 5th century AD.
+The Roman baths were designed for public bathing and were used until the end of Roman rule in Britain in the 5th century AD.
 According to the Anglo-Saxon Chronicle, the original Roman baths were in ruins a century later.
 The area around the natural springs was redeveloped several times during the Early and Late Middle Ages.

 The Roman Baths are preserved in four main features: the Sacred Spring, the Roman Temple, the Roman Bath House, and a museum which holds artefacts from Aquae Sulis.
 However, all buildings at street level date from the 19th century.
-It is a major tourist attraction in the UK, and together with the Grand Pump Room, receives more than 1.3 million visitors annually.
-Visitors can tour the baths and museum but cannot enter the water.
+It is a major tourist attraction in the UK, and together with the Grand Pump Room, receives more than 1 million visitors annually.
+Visitors can tour the baths and museum but cannot enter the water due to the presence of the Naegleria fowleri pathogen.

 Hot spring

 The water comes from rainfall on the nearby Mendip Hills, that percolates through limestone aquifers to a depth of between 2700 and 4300 m.
-Geothermal energy raises the water temperature here to between 69 and 96 °C. Under pressure, the heated water rises along fissures and faults in the limestone, until it bubbles up from the ground into the baths.
+Natural geothermal energy raises the water temperature here to between 69 and 96 °C. Under pressure, the heated water rises along fissures and faults in the limestone, until it bubbles up from the ground into the baths.
 This process is similar to an enhanced geothermal system, which also makes use of the high pressures and temperatures below the Earth's crust.
 Hot water at a temperature of 46 °C rises here at the rate of 1170000 L every day, from a geological fault (the Pennyquick fault).
 In 1982 a new spa water bore-hole was sunk, providing a clean and safe supply of spa water for drinking in the Pump Room.